Does your Mary like a little jam? Is your little boy blue when he can’t bust out a tune?

 - Learning language and numeracy skills (counting and educational songs)

 - Developing ‘audiation’ (the ability to mentally ‘hear’ and produce music without external music being there)

 This all occurs within a fun, low-pressure environment, as we understand that all children are different and have different abilities, temperaments and learning speeds.
 We will never pressure a student to “perform” something they are uncomfortable with.

 The Little Lamb class runs for 45 minutes.

 Siblings are more than welcome to attend!
-Babies under the age of 1 year may attend a class with their sibling for free.
+Babies under the age of 1 year may attend a class with their sibling (older than one) for free.
 We have a family pass available that enables all siblings in the family to attend a class together.

 Mother Hubbard’s Cupboard

 Mother Hubbard’s Cupboard is a members-only area with resources for our families such as song recordings (useful when you can only remember that one bit!).